brendangibson/hipsters_future/README.md

 * Run `npm run start`
 * Browse to `localhost:3000` unless that happens automagically for you
 * OR, just browse to [hipsters_future.space](http://hipsters_future.space)

+* Here is a [sample image](https://raw.githubusercontent.com/brendangibson/hipsters_future/f23e94f78ca8762da25fe3b577609c4b3558c310/hipxray.jpg) that you can use for testing if you don't have access to your own imagery.